wodowiesel/GB-Dumper/README.md

 ## HARDWARE

-- 1x Arduino Nano v3 (or Uno for old versions) + USB-Cable + IDE
+- 1x Arduino Nano v3.x (or Uno for old versions) + mini-USB-Cable + IDE

 - 1x Custom PCB by WodoWiesel (wodowiesel@quantentunnel.de)

   (or from orig.
 GBCartReader for Uno)

-- 2x flat M3 screws and an enclosue
+- 2x flat M3 screws and an enclosure - optional

 - 2x SN-74HC595 Shift-Registers from Texas Instruments

 - 5x 470 (or 330) Ohm Resistors – pull-ups on active low & impedance matching

-- 1x 22 uF Capacitor (pol.)
+- 1x 2-position (3-pin) switch SPDT

-- 1x Gameboy Cartridge 32-Pin Slot
+- 1x Gameboy Cartridge 32-pin Slot

+- 1x push-button - optional

+- 1x ~10 uF Capacitor (pol.) - optional/recommended

+- 3x Jumpers (required) -> default to GB DMG (marked as dot)

 - Female Pin headers/sockets for the chips - or solder it directly

-  * 1x 30-pin arduino
+  * 1x 30-pin for Arduino

-  * 2x 16-pin shift register
+  * 2x 16-pin for shift register

 - Male headers

-    - 1x 2-pin

-    - 1x 3-pin
+  * 3x 3-pin (required)

-    - 1x 4-pin
+  * 1x 4-pin (I²C RTC/Display - optional)

-- 3x Jumpers
+  * 1x 6-pin (SPI SD-Card - optional)

 - 1x Soldering iron

-- solder + flux + IPA
+- solder + flux + IPA etc.

 ## SOFTWARE

-It is based on GBCartRead v1.8 Rev 1.2 - Gameboy Cart Reader by insideGadgets.
+- It is based on GBCartRead v1.8 Rev 1.2 - Gameboy Cart Reader by insideGadgets,  but impoved and smaller.

 - It is an Arduino based Gameboy Cartridge Reader & Writer which uses

   a C program or Python script to interface via USB with Arduino/Cartridge directly.

-- It allows you to dump your ROM, read & write the RAM.
+- It allows you to dump your ROM (game), read & write the RAM (saves).

-- Works with Arduino Duemilanove and Uno, but requires wiring & code definition changes.
+-Works with old Arduino Due-milanove and Uno, but requires wiring & code changes!)

 ## HOW TO USE

-0. Set GB clock-pin jumper to default GND pin (arduino clock only for development purposes).
+0. Set GB clock-pin jumper to default GND pin (arduino clock only for development/debug purposes).

     Reset pin can be set optionally to low to +5V pin if you want to soft-reset control may need extra code)